IgnaJulia/hugo-blog-theme1/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: I am a graduate student of Psychology in the area of Cognitive, Developmental and Brain Sciences at Western University.
 My research interests include neurophenomenology of selfhood, complex cognition, and meditation.
 Currently, my research is on differences in Categorization strategies.

-interests:
-- Neurophenomenology of the self
-- Meditation/consciousness
-- Complex Cognition

 education:

 University of Western Ontario (2021-2023): MSc Psychology in the Cognitive, Developmental and Brain Sciences Area